Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/pose-detection.md

 ## Prerequisites

-To enable your application to use the media vision inference functionality:
+To enable your application to use the Media Vision Inference functionality:

 1. Install the NuGet packages for Media Vision.